• About TTT

 317 Santa Fe Dr., Weatherford, TX

-Located in the heart of the historic district of Weatherford, adjacent to the local farmer’s market with convenient parking on Santa Fe Drive, First Monday Trade Days has been recognized as one of the most popular tourist attractions in North Texas.
+Located in the heart of Weatherford’s historic district, adjacent to the local farmer’s market, and with convenient parking on Santa Fe Drive, First Monday Trade Days Weatherford has been recognized as one of the most popular tourist attractions in North Texas.

 When: Always the weekend before the first Monday of every month.